 One of the best-preserved historic towns and the most unique ones in these areas is Varaždin.
 It is a baroque city where just a visit brings you back a couple of centuries behind.
 Besides that, it is a center of two important events: the Baroque nights and Špancirfest.

 The first Baroque nights were held in 1968. in honor of commemorating 140 years of the Varaždin Music school.
 Throughout the years, it outgrew the linings of a music program and became a festival of architecture, theatre, acting, and horticulture.
-First three-day festival was held in 1971. when it left the town and its medieval fortresses and baroque palaces.
+The first three-day festival was held in 1971. when it left the town and its medieval fortresses and baroque palaces.

 Today, it is a ten-day festival that attracts 10 000 people to the "Baroque city".
 Every year around 30 concerts are being held making this manifestation one of the biggest festivals of early and traditional music.
 On the other hand, members of Baroque Nights are involved in the European gatherings of baroque nights representing it to the rest of the world.